stackbit-projects/passivebot-e1420/content/pages/index.md

     features:
       - title: >-
           “I love how lightweight and easy it is to use.
-I'm comfortable talking to my non-programming friends about how they can earn passively with Passivebot out-of-the-box capability.”
+I'm comfortable talking to all my friends, and even strangers, about how they can earn passively with Passivebot because of it's out-of-the-box capability.”
         subtitle: 'Harminder Nijjar, Software Application Developer at Passivebot'
         image: images/SELF.JPG
         image_alt: Ursula Gurnmeister photo